 Our little herd at Lakeshore Hill currently holds two Mini Nubian does.
+Our goats are tested and clean of CAE & Johne’s disease.
 A Mini Nubian is a cross between a Nigerian Dwarf and a Nubian.
 We decided on this breed for a variety of reasons.
 First they’re a mini goat which is ideal for urban farming.
 They have a manageable size comparatively to that of a golden retriever.
 Nigerian Dwarfs bring the small size and high butterfat.
 Nubians bring larger teats for milking ease and greater milk capacity.
 Essentially, a Mini Nubian has the breed characters of a Nubain but with smaller stature.
 What’s special about our herd is that they’re specifically bred for personality, milk production, and parasite resistance.
 Some mini goats are only bred for looks.
 While we think our goats are beautiful, looks are not the focus.
 Not all herds are equal, and we’re proud to own an awesome herd from a good breeder.

 Why Mini Nubians